Some examples of governance standards:

 From pre-compliance, which is a short-term strategy that will need the most intervention, to a strategy that is irrevocably imbedded into your business model, there is always room for improvement.
 Innovation opens many new doors for developing your strategy, wherever you are, and that’s part of the reason we re-evaluate all of our brands every two years.

 To be awarded a Butterfly Mark, brands are assessed in a holistic way, beyond a focus solely on supply chains.

 Our assessment is designed and updated every two years, and independently verified by our experienced sustainability council and external institutional partners.

 As part of the assessment process, we take into account a broad range of frameworks and certifications, making the Butterfly Mark a content rich trust mark.

 As part of the assessment process, we recognise a broad spectrum of responsible business practices and certificates related to all areas of sustainability.

-Companies contribute towards sustainability in different forms, so each brand is assigned a bespoke collection of Positive Actions that signifies their unique efforts and sustainable and ethical business practices.
-These Positive Actions, which can be found when clicking on the Butterfly Mark, help brands articulate their measurable impact in a visible, consumer-friendly and simple way, while enabling people to make educated purchasing decisions.
+Companies contribute towards sustainability in different forms, so each brand is assigned a bespoke collection of Positive Actions that signifies their unique sustainable business practices.
+These Positive Actions, which can be found when clicking on the Butterfly Mark, help brands articulate their measurable impact in a visible, consumer-friendly and simple way.

 The brands that do not meet our criteria are offered a tailored toolkit, including clear recommendations on how to improve as well as actions needed to be taken to retake the assessment and eventually be awarded with a Butterfly Mark.